vorausrobotik/voraus-ros-bridge/README.md

 Enables `voraus.core` integration within the ROS framework.

+## Quick Start

+The easiest way to use the voraus ros bridge is to start it via the provided docker compose file.

+`docker compose up`

+Note that you have to run this command from within the directory where the `compose.yaml` is located.

 ## Development

 This repository provides a dev container to streamline the development process.